 Most New Yorkers are pretty savvy legal customers.
 The field of personal injury law is probably familiar to most residents of our busy city.
-At a minimum, we’ve all seen commercials for personal injury attorneys on TV, ads in the local papers we read on the subway, on the backs of the local buses we ride, and even on billboards.
+At a minimum, we’ve all seen commercials for personal injury attorneys on TV, ads in the local papers we read on the subway, on the backs of the local buses we ride, and on billboards.

-Discussing Your Rights with a Lawyer
+Discussing Your Rights with a New York City Personal Injury Lawyer

-***Your initial consultation is always free.
+***Your initial consultation with a personal injury lawyer in NYC is always free.

 ***We do not take a fee, unless and until we are successful in recovering money for you.

 What is personal injury law exactly?
 Personal injury law is broad, covering things like car accidents, medical malpractice, slip and falls, and more.
 At one point in each person’s life, he or she has probably been confronted with some sort of injury, even if no lawsuit was pursued.
 It is important to be aware of the law, especially in cases of a life-altering, or even life ending, injury.

 The legal term most associated with personal injury law is the law of torts.
 In basic terms, a tort is a “civil wrong” that, when committed, allows those hurt to receive financial recovery for injuries due to the negligence of others.

 For example, a tort is committed if you are injured by someone who rode their bicycle straight into you while you were walking on the sidewalk.
 Personal injury law allows you to recover money for the negligent acts of the bicycle driver.